 Aside from work, a lot goes on at Balliol: Hall dinners, Chapel services, speaker lunches, debates, concerts, plays, sport, society meetings and much more.

 Societies include the Arnold and Brackenbury Society (a comedy debating society), the Balliol Literary Society, and the Left Caucus, which gathers to discuss left-wing issues.
 The long-standing Balliol Musical Society, uniquely in Oxford, organises a series of Sunday evening concerts that are free and open to all, and in which many famous names have performed over the years.
 There are also tea-time concerts by College Members and an active College Choir.
-The Balliol Drama Society fosters dramatic talent at all levels and puts on a Charity Musical every year.
+The Balliol Drama Society fosters dramatic talent at all levels and puts on a Charity Musical every year; the College has its own performance space, the Michael Pilch Studio.
 ‘Bruce’s brunches’, organised by the Chaplain, bring a steady stream of interesting speakers throughout the term.

 Football and rowing are probably the most popular sports, but students also play rugby, netball, hockey, cricket, squash, tennis, badminton, croquet, bridge, and bar sports (table football, darts, and pool), and, recently, mixed lacrosse, karting and Ultimate Frisbee too.
 Balliol teams compete in intercollegiate competitions (known as Cuppers) for all of these.